-Small businesses can quickly assess their readiness for emergencies and disasters with an interactive “Quick Check for Disaster Prep” online tool that helps businesses develop preparedness plans.
+Small businesses can quickly assess their readiness for emergencies and disasters with an interactive “Quick Check for Disaster Prep” online tool that helps businesses develop a business disaster recovery plan.
 The Quick Check works with the American Red Cross’ Ready Rating program, which is designed to help businesses become better prepared for emergencies.

-On top of being aware that you need to be prepared, here are a few tips that can help you start getting your business planning and prepared for whatever may come your way.
+On top of being aware that you need to be prepared, here are a few tips that can help you start getting your business disaster recovery plan and prepared for whatever may come your way.